qqwa/rustos/readme.md

 ### hardware

-To run it on real hardware just replace the Linux image with kernel.bin on a working boot loader + Linux setup.
+To run it on real hardware just replace the Linux image with kernel on a working boot loader + Linux setup.
 It was only tested with the phyCORE-i.MX 8M.